sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/04_no_code_agents/class_handson_project.md

 - "First, carefully review the assignment_sources."
 - "Next, analyze the student_submission."
-- "Then, using the grading_rubric, evaluate the submission and assign a score for each criterion.
+- "Then, using the grading_criteria, evaluate the submission and assign a score for each criterion.
 Provide brief internal remarks explaining your reasoning."
-- "Finally, using the feedback_rubric, write clear and constructive feedback for the student."
+- "Finally, using the feedback_structure, write clear and constructive feedback for the student."
 - "Return your complete evaluation as a single JSON object."

 We will test this initial agent with a sample submission and see how different models handle the complex request.